Giraffe Ranch Florida – Why You Should Visit!

 Segway X2s Safari

 This was how I chose to go on safari.
 I’ve ridden Segways before, and they are fun.
 Given that Segways are no longer manufactured, this is a reason to choose this safari.
-Plus, these safaris are smaller groups.
+Plus, these safaris are in smaller groups.

 My Experience at Giraffe Ranch, Florida